FirasAbouzahr/UFC/README.md

 Done!
 (0, 0)
 ```
 You now have two files with every UFC Robert Whitakker Fight!
-Here's a small picture of the contents of "Robert_Whittaker_Totals.csv":
+Below is a snippet image of the contents of "Robert_Whittaker_Totals.csv".
+The full datasheets (Robert_Whittaker_Totals.csv & Robert_Whittaker_Significants.csv) can be found above.

 ![Local Image](Figures/Example-Totals-Datafile.png)